ubiqsecurity/ubiq-java/README.md

 ### Reading and setting credentials

-The FPE functions work with the credentials file and/or environmental variables in the same way as described earlier in this document.
-You'll only need to make sure that the API keys you pull from the Ubiq dashboard are enabled for FPE capability.
+The eFPE functions work with the credentials file and/or environmental variables in the same way as described earlier in this document.
+You'll only need to make sure that the API keys you pull from the Ubiq dashboard are enabled for eFPE capability.

 ### Encrypt a social security text field - simple interface